 Welcome to Ken Schroder’s Website

-On this site you will find information about Ken’s different bands as well as samples of his music, photos, album information and performance news.
+On this site you will find information about Australian musician, composer and arranger Ken Schroder.
+Learn about his bands as well as samples of his music, photos, release information and performance news.
+His albums are available on Bandcamp.

 Ken’s most recent double album is now available.
 CUBISM – Schroder’s Big Band recorded live at the Kelvin Club in Melbourne can now be purchased on this website.
 Please visit the Albums and listen pages to find out more.